-Donor-restricted contributions: The Healey Center receives donor-restricted contributions on behalf of the residents.
-The balance of these donor-restricted contributions was \$8,855 at September 30, 2020.
+Donor-restricted contributions: The Healey Center and the Foundation had donor-restricted contributions of \$8,855 and \$432,424, respectively, at year-end.

 Fund balances: In the fund financial statements, governmental funds report fund balance classifications that comprise a hierarchy based primarily on the extent to which the District is legally bound to honor constraints on the specific purposes for which amounts in the fund balance can be spent.
 The fund balance classification hierarchy is summarized as follows: